Calculation

 Report in Result Table

-When the Calculations item is set to Uncal, this section will be inactive (disabled).
+Specifies which peaks should be displayed in the Result Table when a calibration is used.
+If the Calculations setting is set to Uncal, this section will be inactive (grayed out).

 Hide ISTD Peaks

-The peaks identified as internal standards will not be present in the Results table.
+Hides peaks identified as internal standards from the Result Table.

 All Peaks